LiorZ/hdac8_thesis/thesis.rst

 ..

 	These short simulations validate our initial assumption that *2v5w* is the best candidate for a template.
+..
+ORA: I would change the legend to what you write in the tables below: this is clearer: "These simulations used the same values as simulation #2, except for….]

 Scoring function
 .................

 	In our calibration of the scoring function we were interested to see whether our initial parameters - primarily the use of the short electrostatic term (hack_elec) should be refined or modified.
-For that, we tried to use Rosetta's default scoring function *score12* (that didn't contain any of the modifications described earlier) and another simulation in which we decreased only the weight of the electrostatic term (hackelec) in the scoring function.
+For that, we tried to use Rosetta's default scoring function *score12* (that does not contain any of the modifications described earlier) and another simulation in which we decreased only the weight of the electrostatic term (hackelec) in the scoring function.

 	+----------------------------------------------+----------------------------------------------------+
 	|		                	       | **Scoring scheme** (KS p-value)		    |